Student/Postdoc Travel and Competition Awards Details

 - Judges may withhold specific awards at their discretion.

 - Travel Awards are distributed at the meeting after your poster or oral presentation.
 Cancellations or no-shows will not receive a travel award.

 - Competition Awards are presented at the Closing Awards Ceremony at the meeting.
 All Travel Award recipients will receive 1 complimentary ticket to attend and additional tickets may be purchased online prior to the meeting.
 Only competitive award finalists are required to attend the Awards Ceremony.

 - Authors are not permitted to submit an abstract on previously published work unless the abstract represents further progression of the published research.
 This applies to abstracts submitted but not presented at EB 2020 due to meeting cancellation.

-New in 2021: Abstract Scoring Rubric
+New: Abstract Scoring Rubric

 To establish consistency and rigor in the abstract review process, we have developed an abstract scoring rubric.